build-trust/ockam-website/README.md

 ### Folder structure and urls

-Under `src/content` folder are stored all files related to generating html from md files.
+All files related to generating html from md files are stored under `src/content` folder.

 However, the CI pipeline process mount under this directory, others repository defined in `dependencies_repos.csv`.
 So according to this file specification ( please check [Depended repositories](#depended-repositories) ) for entry like: